eunicehassan3/MSRMiningProject/README.md

 - Python

 ## Contributors
-Eunice Hassan (Sometimes referenced as Saheed Hassan in code) and Elisabeth Hassan
+Eunice Hassan (sometimes referenced as Saheed Hassan in code) and Elisabeth Hassan